 Why do your beliefs matter?
-Thoughts become beliefs, then beliefs become our values, and our values become actions.
+Thoughts become beliefs, then these become our values, and our values become actions.

-We are choice-making machines.
-Our thoughts start a powerful chain reaction.
-Our thoughts filter through our beliefs to our values.
+We are choice-making machines, and our decisions start a powerful chain reaction.
+Our thoughts, either positive or negative, become behaviors.
 That’s why what you believe matters.

 Learn how to channel your thinking into producing good fruit.
 Everything you believe affects your impact on the world.
 Western organized religion is in control of much of the programming we receive.
 The three dominant religions of the world have 4 billion believers, nearly half the world’s population.
 These are the Semitic religions of Christianity, Islam, and Judaism.
 Even if you don’t ascribe to these religions, they impact the cultural narrative, installing their beliefs and values.